gost/server/docs/gost_installation.md

 ### GOST installation

-In this document 4 ways to install GOST server are described: Installation from pre-build binaries (for Linux/Windows/Mac), Installation from source code (requires some Golang knowledge), installing with Docker and complete GOST installation from script.
+In this document 4 ways to install GOST server are described: Installation from pre-build binaries (for Linux/Windows/Mac), Installation from source code (requires some Golang knowledge), installing with Docker (requires some Docker knowledge) and for advanced cases a complete GOST installation from script.

 ## Prerequisites